 SUPPORT SERVICES DIVISION

-Dan Barnes has served in law enforcement for 17 years and came to the Pinetop-Lakeside Police Department after working with the Pinal and Navajo County, AZ, Sheriff’s Offices.
-He has been with the department since 2003 and was promoted to Lieutenant in 2010.
+Commander Barnes has served in law enforcement for 17 years and came to the Pinetop-Lakeside Police Department after working with the Pinal and Navajo County, AZ, Sheriff’s Offices.
+He has been with the department since 2003 and was promoted to Commander in 2013.
 He has worked in a variety of positions in both the Field Operations and Support Services Divisions.

 “It has been a pleasure working with the police department and the community of Pinetop-Lakeside.
 I look forward to many more years of ongoing service that supports police operations, the citizens, business owners, and community relations in Pinetop-Lakeside and surrounding areas.
 My wife Debbie and I moved to the area with our kids in 2000.
 My daughter is married and still lives in the area.
 My son is currently serving in the United States Army on the east coast and works in communications.
 He served his country in Afghanistan in 2012.”